Bert Leatherbarrow: Devonport, Auckland, and New Zealand trial (1932)

 In 1932 Leatherbarrow became established in the Devonport first grade side and also went on to make his Auckland debut and also make a New Zealand trial side.
-He was initially included in the Devonport reserve grade team for the early rounds but on June 11 he was chosen in the first grade side and would remain in that grade for the rest of his career.
+He was initially included in the Devonport reserve grade team for the early rounds but on 11 June he was chosen in the first grade side and would remain in that grade for the rest of his career.
 In his senior debut match Devonport was playing Ponsonby in round 6 of the Fox Memorial Shield.
 Leatherbarrow was “prominent” along with Ernest Ruby and S. Casey.
 Early in the game Devonport attacked and he looked like scoring but was ruled offside.

-He was named in the side to play Richmond on June 18 and then in the round 8 game against Newton on June 25 he scored two tries in an 18-17 win on Carlaw Park 2.
+He was named in the side to play Richmond on 18 June and then in the round 8 game against Newton on 25 June he scored two tries in an 18–17 win on Carlaw Park 2.
 He was said to have “played his best game to date [and] showed uncanny anticipation in the loose.
 His two tries did much to turn the tables on a greatly improved Newton side”.
 Midway through the first half he “picked up in the ruck and dived over”, then late in the match he scored following a “melee” near the try line.
-He played against Marist on July 2 and then there was a break in the club competition with the England side touring.
+He played against Marist on 2 July and then there was a break in the club competition with the England side touring.
 Leatherbarrow, despite only playing a handful of games was chosen in the reserves for an Auckland trial match but was not required to play.

-A week later Leatherbarrow was selected in a New Zealand trial match to be played on July 23.
-He was chosen in the second row of the Probables team along side Alan Clarke (Marist).
+A week later Leatherbarrow was selected in a New Zealand trial match to be played on 23 July.
+He was chosen in the second row of the Probables team alongside Alan Clarke (Marist).
 Although the match was a New Zealand trial the teams were entirely made up of Auckland players with the exception of Edwin Abbott from the Waikato.
 Their second row opponents were Doug McLeay (Ponsonby), and A Hobbs (City).
 The match was played as a curtain raiser to the North Island v South Island annual match.
 His Probables side lost 37 to 16 with the backs playing poorly and only Leatherbarrow and S. Casey playing “good forward games”.
 Leatherbarrow scored a try midway through the first half.